The guidance below provides suggestions on how to safeguard data to ensure personal and sensitive information is not released.

 - monitoring processes, to ensure safeguarding techniques are applied correctly, effectively and consistently

-- procedures for identifying cases where data safeguarding may be difficult to achieve in practice
+- procedures for identifying cases where data safeguarding is required

 - maintaining awareness of new techniques for safeguarding data and any potential re-identification risks

 - liaison with other organisations performing safeguarding work